How I learned to love backpacking?

 Let me start by saying, I’m not a backpacker.
 I love to hike and car camp or even glamp.
 But backpacking?
 No. Emphatically NO. But then came the Fjallraven Classic Sweden.
 The tagline says, “Journey through one of Europe’s last wildernesses with everything you need on your back.
 Over 110km prepare to meet like-minded fellow trekkers, the occasional reindeer herd and mountains that roll into the horizon.”

 How could I resist?
 The Fjallraven Classic lured me in with awe-inspiring pictures, the security of a brand “sponsoring” a hike, and the promise of exploring a wilderness that sounded sexy and wild.
 Sign me up!
 Me and 2000 other intrepid souls prepared to backpack come mud, snow, and anything in between.
-I was also inspired by the prospect of seeing moose and reindeer and getting to say I’d hiked through the Arctic.
+I was inspired by the prospect of seeing moose and reindeer and getting to say I’d hiked through the Arctic.

 Fjallraven, you had me from hello.
 So this is how I learned to love backpacking.
-From someone who had never camped alone or hiked more than one day alone – to one who is now actively planning to do it as much as she can.
+From a girl who had never camped alone or hiked more than one day alone to one who is now actively planning to do it as much as she can.
 Thank you Fjallraven!
 To those of you contemplating this great adventure, I hope I can help make it a little bit less of an “adventure.”

 “Adventure is just bad planning.”